Despite its weird, nondescript name, Windows Error Code 0xc00000e9 is one of the most common errors Windows users experience.

 – After this is over, wait for the tool to automatically scan the system file and repair them

 Finally, if nothing else works, there’s always the option of re-installing your operating system altogether.
-This, of course, permanently removes all data and settings and will most likely fix the Windows Error 0xc00000e9.
+This, of course, permanently removes all data and settings and will most likely fix the Error Code 0xc00000e9.

 Here’s how you do it:

 – Go to Advanced Recovery Options, while booting from your Windows Installation Disc

 – Confirm Input Language on next screen

 – Wait for your system to copy Windows Files and to extract them

 – Type Username, Your Computer Name and then hit Next

 – Select Windows Update settings, and then enter Time Zone and Set Time